How Richmond will spend $155 million in pandemic relief aid

 Richmond is well on its way to spending its $155 million American Rescue Plan Act allocation with more than half funding child and family services.

-“We have had minimal time to design, award, contract, implement and expend this funding,” May said.
+“We have had minimal time to design, award, contract, implement and expend this funding,” May said during a City Council committee meeting this week.
 “We want to make sure that we are strategic in this process, that we plan and we act and make sure we are doing this correctly.”

+The Richmond Planning Commission will have two months before making a decision on a plan to expand a Church Hill senior living center.

 In 2021, the department developed an outline as to how it would utilize the money as well as identifying six different funding streams which focus on housing, business, health, environment, safety and child and family services.

-Of the six, the city plans to utilize the bulk of the funds, $81 million, on child and family services, according to May.
+Of the six, the city plans to utilize the bulk of the funds, $81 million, on child and family services, May said.

 Presently, the city plans to allocate $32 million toward housing initiatives, $19.2 million toward environmental initiatives, $8.9 million on infrastructure and business, $8.2 million on public safety and $5 million on its health trust fund.